 access to video recordings of the Intensive I

 The video recordings of this course are available through videostreaming via our virtual campus.
-These DVD sets not available to be purchased by the public.
-When registering for the continuing education version of the course, students can elect to purchase the Intensive One DVD Set for an additional $100.
-After taking the course, the DVD set may be purchased for $200.
-Members of the virtual campus who have taken the course are given complimentary access to the DVD material for study and review at any time.
+Members of the virtual campus who have taken the course are given complimentary access to the video material for study and review at any time.

 more on STUCKNESS - the organizing construct